chenxinye/pychop/README.md

 #### (III).
 Integer quantization

-Integer quantization is another important feature of ``Pychop``.
+Integer quantization is another important feature of ``pychop``.
 Its purpose is to quantize floating-point values to low-bit-width integers, which can enable faster computation on hardware with suitable integer support.
 It supports user-defined bit-widths.
 The following example illustrates its use.

-Integer quantization in ``Pychop`` is provided by the ``Chopi`` interface.
+Integer quantization in ``pychop`` is provided by the ``Chopi`` interface.
 It supports options such as symmetric or asymmetric quantization and a user-defined bit-width.
 Its usage is illustrated below:

 ```Python